roee88/meta4kodi/README.md

 different if only a single Meta-player is active - a native selection dialog is shown if multiple links are found and automatic playback is used otherwise.

 ### Other features
+- Compatibility with script.trakt
 - Multi-language:
     - All content displayed in Kodi's display language
+- Library integration:
-- Easy library integration:
+    - Add media content to local library
     - Automatic setup of video source and scraper.
     - Episodes marked as watched in library even when playing from within addon.
+    - Meta Context Menu addon allows opening Meta's selection dialog from your existing local library.
 - Default Meta-player settings:
     - Default player for movies.
     - Default player for tv shows.
     - Default player for movies on play from library.
     - Default player for tv shows on play from library.
     - A player per tv-show selected when a show is added to library.
-- Compatibility with script.trakt

 ### Fine.. how do I add a Meta-player for addon XYZ?
 A Meta-player is a json file with ".meta.json" file extension that specifies